Use your username and password to access your OnlyInboards membership area.

 Does FAE interfere with engine performance?

 Based upon our studies and reports from our customers, you may experience up to 2 mph loss at top speed.
-We have also seen improved low end torque for faster acceleration.
+We have also seen improved low end torque for faster acceleration with these marine exhaust systems.
 Our testing also shows that fuel consumption remains unchanged.

 With FAE, the boat goes from 2 exhaust outlets down to 1 outlet that is underwater.
 Why doesn't that reduce engine performance?